AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 We should expect that conflicting transactions (which might otherwise be attempted doublespends) arise during this process.
 Ancestors of one parent may not be ancestors of another parent.
-The exact protocol for handling conflicts is up to the implementation, but a trivial method is that blocks commit to (via hash-pointers) conflicting transactions.
+The exact protocol for handling conflicts is up to the implementation.
-If a miner produces an invalid block (which is invalid only because it breaks this rule), then other miners can flag it as a conflicting *block* via a similar mechanism.

 Further reading: \citeInclusiveFull{}.